Standing Desks vs Standing Desk Converters (Which is Better?)

 Optimises Your Position At Your Work Station

 As always, getting your position relative to the desk and screen is crucial for this to work.
-Although we won’t go into detail here, a desk with sensitive motors and the ability to save preset positions like the Desky Dual Melamine will help you find and lock in your optimum heights.
+Although we won’t go into detail here, a desk with sensitive motors and the ability to save preset positions will help you find and lock in your optimum heights.

 Is A Standing Desk Converter Worth It?